iTwin/iTwinUI/CONTRIBUTING.md

 - Stories added to demonstrate new features.
 - If your changes are user-facing, then add a [changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) by running `yarn changeset`.

 Verify that your changes are ready, then [create a pull request from your fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
-Make sure that the name of your pull request follows the [Conventional Commits spec](https://www.conventionalcommits.org/), and that you have a proper description with screenshots and a [closing keyword](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests).

 If your pull request changes an existing component, we ask that the description distinctly lists all visual changes that have occurred.
 These notes are used by the Visual Design team to update specifications and images within documentation.